tanvviii/Warrior-Runner/Presentation.md

 4. *Endless Nature*
   - The game has no defined end.
 It's all about survival time and high score, pushing players into a loop of self-competition.

-5. *Minimal Visual Cues*
-  - Inspired by the minimalistic T-Rex aesthetic, this design means you rely entirely on twitch reflexes—no fancy HUDs or warnings.

 //overall line remaining

 # (emoji) *Warrior-Runner Game in Python - Terminal Based*